josh-truong/josh-truong/README.md

 <!-- About -->
 - [📙 Visit my website][portfolio-website]
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning OpenGl, OpenCV, FFmpeg
+- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 🔭 I’m currently working on LazyEdit(an automated process of video editing), particle system
+- 🔭 I’m currently working on ...
-- 🥅 Current goals: Summer 2022 - (3) Create a large distributed system, (1) get an internship, or work on (2) Design and Play project
+- 🥅 Current goals: ...

 <br>